 Besnik Bajrami, Ph.D.

-Besnik Bajrami works as a senior research scientist I in the Biochemistry group of the Discovery Sciences unit, within the Center for the Development of Therapeutics (CDoT) at the Broad Institute of MIT and Harvard under the direction of Virendar Kaushik.
-His role is to develop innovative mass spectrometry-based biochemical and biophysical assays to enable the study of compound affinity and potency along with compound-protein interactions and protein characterization in early therapeutic development projects.
+Besnik Bajrami is a senior research scientist I in the Biochemistry Group of the Discovery Sciences Unit, within the Center for the Development of Therapeutics (CDoT) at the Broad Institute of MIT and Harvard under the direction of Virendar Kaushik.
+He leads a collaborative team interested in developing novel mass spectrometry (MS)-based biochemical, biophysical, and structural biology assays that are implemented across multiple therapeutic projects.
+His main research focus is to pioneer and advance methodologies that unravel difficult challenges in drug discovery with the goal of bringing transformative medicines to patients.

-Bajrami’s main areas of expertise include designing and implementing liquid chromatography-mass spectrometry (LCMS)-based bioanalytical and biochemical assays in early stage drug discovery projects to study enzyme kinetics; drug metabolism; ADME (absorption, distribution, metabolism, and excretion), and protein characterization.
-Prior to joining the Broad Institute in July 2015, Bajrami worked as a mass spectrometry applications chemist at Waters, developing innovative bioanalytical LCMS-based methodologies for DMPK (drug metabolism and pharmacokinetics) studies.
+Prior to joining the Broad Institute in July 2015, Bajrami worked as a MS applications chemist at Waters, developing innovative bioanalytical liquid chromatography-mass spectrometry (LCMS)-based methodologies for ADME (absorption, distribution, metabolism, and excretion) and pharmacokinetic/pharmacodynamic studies.
 This experience was preceded by a postdoctoral fellowship at Harvard Medical School/Boston Children’s Hospital studying the role of neutrophils and hematopoietic stem cells in innate immunity and during inflammation.

-Bajrami obtained his Ph.D. in chemistry from the University of Connecticut, concentrated on studying CYP450 metabolism and genotoxicity, during which time he was awarded the university’s Doctoral Dissertation Fellowship Award.
-In addition to English, he is fluent in Albanian and has proficiency in Turkish, Croatian, and Macedonian languages.
+Bajrami obtained his Ph.D. in chemistry from the University of Connecticut, concentrated on studying phase I (CYP450) and phase II metabolism and genotoxicity, during which time he was awarded the university’s Doctoral Dissertation Fellowship Award.

 Contact Besnik Bajrami via email at email@example.com